Phone-GWP-group

 Standard text

-It may be accepted in most cases to simply use the text “PAP 20” on your packaging, providing it is clear that this refers to the material’s recyclability (this is why use with a logo is preferred).
+In most cases, it may be acceptable to use the text “PAP 20” on your packaging, provided it is clear that this refers to the material’s recyclability (which is why using it with a logo is preferred).

 Exceptions